Martin Gädecke

 About me

-I’m Martin, a Sociology PhD Student at the University of Oxford.
 My academic journey began at Humboldt University in Berlin, where I earned a Bachelor’s and Master’s degree in Social Sciences.
 It was during this time that I developed a strong foundation in quantitative research methods, particularly sequence analysis and life course research—tools that now play a central role in my work.

 Thanks for stopping by :)